brigadier/epo/README.md

  codepoints > 255 - ensure that `erlc` runs with `+{gettext, [appname]_compiled_po, unicode}` argument.
 For example have `{erl_opts, [debug_info, {gettext, example_compiled_po, unicode}]}.` in the rebar.config.
 The in
-and out strings will be converted from and to unicode, so you won't be able to use them im any iolist-related functions and i/o.
+and out strings will be converted from and to unicode, so you won't be able to use them in any iolist-related functions and i/o.
 You'd have to convert all your translated strings with `unicode:characters_to_binary`.

 * If you don't have in the source files of the app any strings (lists, not binaries!) which contain codepoints > 255 AND you don't want to have translated strings as unicode, ensure that `erlc` runs with `+{gettext, [appname]_compiled_po, list}` or just with  `+{gettext, [appname]_compiled_po}` argument - for example have `{erl_opts, [debug_info, {gettext, example_compiled_po, list}]}.` in the rebar.config.
-The in and out strings will be converted from and to unicode, so you will be able to use them in  iolist-related functions and in i/o directly.
+The in and out strings won't be converted from and to unicode, so you will be able to use them in  iolist-related functions and in i/o directly.

 * ensure `erlc` runs with `+{gettext, [appname]_compiled_po}` argument - for example for erlang.mk add the